SAP-samples/teched2025-AD161/exercises/ex1/README.md

     `cds watch` detected the changes in _db/schema.cds_ and automatically bootstrapped an in-memory SQLite database when restarting the server process.

+    It can happen that `cds watch` doesn't detect a change automatically.
+    In that case, simply stop it via `Ctrl+C` and restart it.

 <!--
     ```
     [cds] - loaded model from 3 file(s):